mosesziregbe/Qatar-Airways-Reviews-Analysis/README.md

 5. **Review Verification**: Verified reviews showed a higher positive sentiment than unverified ones, indicating stronger confidence in review authenticity, with 64.2% of all reviews being verified.

 6. **Performance Trends**: The airline achieved its peak performance in 2021 with an average rating of 8.24/10, reaching its highest point in February 2021 with an exceptional score of 9.82/10.

-7. **European Market Performance**: The airline maintains high recommendation rates from key European countries, indicating strong market presence and customer satisfaction in these regions.

 ## 📜 License